leansolving/leancsp/README.md

 lake build
 ```

-Once the project is built, you will be able to open it in your editor (VS Code recommended) and do not wait for Mathlib to build.
+Once the project is built, you should see the message `Build completed successfully (7277 jobs)`, which confirms that everything worked fine.
+Then, you will be able to open it in your editor (VS Code recommended) and do not wait for Mathlib to build.

 ## Usage